 It’s also important to think about why we use social media so much.
 Finding better ways to handle stress and boredom can stop the need for constant scrolling.
 Support from loved ones can also help us get better.

 Using social media wisely is the goal, not quitting it entirely.
+However, we must also be aware of the potential risks, including social media violence.
 Caring for ourselves, making real-life connections, and doing things we love are key.
 These actions help us keep a good balance with social media and protect our mental health.

 Distracted Driving and Social Media